Baby Essentials for the First 3 Months You Can’t Forget About

 One thing I wasn’t expecting was how difficult breastfeeding would be!

-In the meantime, your back, neck and shoulders are hurting because you’re getting used to holding a baby who’s only getting bigger.
+In the meantime, your back, neck, and shoulders are hurting because you’re getting used to holding a baby who’s only getting bigger.

-It even has a small pocket that I used for spit-up cloths and to store the vitamin D supplement.
-I have a boppy pillow as well, but it just didn’t provide the support necessary for nursing.
+It even has a small pocket that I would use for spit-up cloths and to store the vitamin D supplement.

 2. Breast Pump